First Things First: What is Human Sexuality?

 While it is possible for men with spinal cord injury to father children through intercourse, some may struggle.
 If you and your partner are trying to get pregnant and are having difficulty, consult with your doctor or a fertility expert.
 Most problems with fertility for men after SCI are related to ejaculation.
 Working with a fertility specialist will help identify the exact problem and then you can develop a plan to move forward.
 If this is of interest to you, please contact your doctor for a referral to a fertility specialist for more information and guidance.

-Can I still do it?
+Can I Still Have Sex After SCI?
 What Can Help?

 Having sex after spinal cord injury is a lot like having sex for the first time all over again.
 People who approach sex with an open mind and a willingness to experiment to find out what works and doesn't work after their injury tend to have the most success and reported satisfaction.